First, let’s clear up any confusion about what a blog actually is.

 As they say, ‘an image speaks 1000 words’ so choose your images wisely, as they will often lead to either the reader going on to read your article or clicking out.

-Not all images online can be captured and used freely (you don’t want to infringe on copyright); however, one good resource for royalty free images is www.pixabay.com.
+Not all images online can be captured and used freely (you don’t want to infringe on copyright); however, a couple of good resource for royalty free images is www.pixabay.com ; www.pexels.com ; www.unsplash.com

 With a bit of research, you can find great images online that you can use for little or no outlay.
 You may also need to get permission from your suppliers if you use images supplied by them.